Webiks/force-horse/README.md

-# Force Horse
+# force-horse

-An angular.js wrapper for a d3.js force layout
+An angular.js wrapper for a d3.js Force Layout

 #### USE

-Force Horse is implemented as an angular.js 1.4 directive.
+force-horse is implemented as an angular.js 1.4 directive.
 It can be used either as an HTML element or as an HTML element attribute.